wendy-lu464/demos/_posts/2023-03-22-battleship.md

 Once all the ships are placed, the player can click the Start Game button.
 After clicking, the ships can't be moved.

 ### Game Loop
-The player goes first and can click a cell on the opponent's board to attack it.
+The player goes first by clicking a cell on the opponent's board to attack it.
 Light gray represents a miss, coral represents a hit, and dark gray represents a sunken ship.

-Once the player's turn is over, the opponent takes its turn and the result is reflected on the player's board.
+When the player's turn is over, the opponent takes its turn and the result is reflected on the player's board.

 <video width="100%" controls autoplay muted loop>
   <source src="assets/battleship/game-loop.mp4" type="video/mp4" />
 </video>

 ### Ending
 Once the game ends, the player's sunken ships remain on their board while the other ships return to their original positions.
-The text above the boards reflect who won.
+The top-middle text tells the player if they won or lost.

 <video width="100%" controls autoplay muted loop>
   <source src="assets/battleship/ending.mp4" type="video/mp4" />